600-cell: Decagons and pentadecagrams

 In a 60°×60° isoclinic rotation (as in the 24-cell's characteristic hexagonal rotation, and below in the hexagonal rotations of the 600-cell) this polygram is a hexagram: the isoclinic rotation follows a 6-edge circular path, just as a simple hexagonal rotation does, although it takes two revolutions to enumerate all the vertices in it, because the isocline is a double loop through every other vertex, and its chords are $\sqrt{3}$ chords of the hexagon instead of $\sqrt{1}$ hexagon edges.
 But in the 600-cell's 36°×36° characteristic decagonal rotation, successive great hexagons are closer together and more numerous, and the isocline polygram formed by their 15 hexagon edges is a pentadecagram (15-gram).
-It is not only not the same period as the hexagon or the simple decagonal rotation, it is not even a rational multiple of the period of the hexagon, or the decagon, or either's simple rotation.
-Only the compound {30/4}=2{15/2} triacontagram (30-gram), which is two 15-grams rotating in parallel (a black and a white), is a rational multiple of them all, and so constitutes the rotational unit of the decagonal isoclinic rotation.
+It is not only not the same period as the hexagon or the simple decagonal rotation, it is not even an integer multiple of the period of the hexagon, or the decagon, or either's simple rotation.
+Only the compound {30/4}=2{15/2} triacontagram (30-gram), which is two 15-grams rotating in parallel (a black and a white), is a multiple of them all, and so constitutes the rotational unit of the decagonal isoclinic rotation.

 In the 30-cell ring, the non-adjacent vertices linked by isoclinic rotations are two edge-lengths apart, with three other vertices of the ring lying between them.

 The two non-adjacent vertices are linked by a $\sqrt{1}$ chord of the isocline which is a great hexagon edge (a 24-cell edge).

 The $\sqrt{1}$ chords of the 30-cell ring (without the $\phi^{-1}$ 600-cell edges) form a skew triacontagram{30/4}=2{15/2} which contains 2 disjoint {15/2} Möbius double loops, a left-right pair of pentadecagram2 isoclines.

 Each left (or right) bundle of 12 pentagon fibers is crossed by a left (or right) bundle of 8 Clifford parallel pentadecagram fibers.

+Each distinct 30-cell ring has 2 double-loop pentadecagram isoclines running through its even or odd (black or white) vertices respectively.
+Isoclinic rotations partition the 600 cells (and the 120 vertices) of the 600-cell into two disjoint subsets of 300 cells (and 60 vertices), even and odd (or black and white), which shift places among themselves on black or white isoclines, in a manner dimensionally analogous to the way the bishops' diagonal moves restrict them to the white or the black squares of the chessboard.
+Left and right are not colors: in either a left (or right) rotation half the moving vertices are black, running along black isoclines through black vertices, and the other half are white vertices rotating among themselves.